Fort Bend Sewer Scope Inspection | Sugar Land TX | Imperial Pro

 Offset Joint

 Pipe joints shift out of alignment from soil movement or poor original installation.
 Even a small offset creates a ledge where waste catches, roots enter, and flow is restricted.
-Offsets are common in homes built before PVC became standard in the Houston market.
+Common in homes built before PVC became standard.

 💧